 - Complete the 2014-15 Free Application for Federal Student Aid (FAFSA).
 Apply over the Internet at www.fafsa.ed.gov.
 Be sure to list Cornell's title IV school code 002711.
 Please note when completing the FAFSA online you will apply and receive a Personal Identification Number (PIN).
 It is very important that you keep your PIN in a secure place and do not share your PIN with anyone.
 You will use your PIN throughout your enrollment as a student and through repayment of your student loans.

 - Within 2-4 days of completing the FAFSA you'll receive an electronic Student Aid Report (SAR).
 If the information on your SAR is incorrect, please submit your correction(s) at the FAFSA website and notify our office a correction has been submitted.

 - Email the Financial Aid Office once you have filed the FAFSA on-line.
 This alerts our office that you have applied for student aid and to access your SAR electronically.

-Submit your FAFSA online by May 1 to ensure that your student loans will be processed prior to the FALL 2013 tuition bill.
-We will create a student loan package for all ACCEPTED students who have completed the FAFSA and emailed our office.
-After we have reviewed your SAR and determined your eligibility, a student loan award notification is emailed to you.
+We will create a student loan package for all ACCEPTED students who have completed a FAFSA and emailed our office.
+After we have reviewed your SAR, a student loan award notification is emailed to you.
 This notification outlines the cost of attendance and the federal loans you qualify for.

 Private Education Loan Program Information